hazardgoat/Raster_Sampling_Demo/README.md

         df_random_coordinates.to_csv(random_us_land_coordinates, sep='\t', index=False)

-    # reprojects the rasters so they are in the WGS84 geographic coordinate system, which will allow GPS coordinates to be used to extract values from them (https://gis.stackexchange.com/questions/346745/how-to-reproject-raster-image-from-wgs84-pseudo-mercator-to-ecef-to-enu-in-pytho)
+    # reprojects the rasters so they are in the WGS84 / Pseudo-Mercator geographic coordinate system, which will allow GPS coordinates to be used to extract values from them (https://gis.stackexchange.com/questions/346745/how-to-reproject-raster-image-from-wgs84-pseudo-mercator-to-ecef-to-enu-in-pytho)
     def Reproject_Rasters(self):
         import rioxarray
         import os